-It is expected that students will improve as they progress through courses, so that a satisfactory result for a student in PY 253 would be lower than that for a student in PY 362, etc. The departmental goals for each of the three courses are listed below:
+It is expected that students will improve as they progress through courses, so that a satisfactory result for a sophomore would be lower than that for a junior, etc. The departmental goals for each of the three courses are listed below:

-PY 253 Green: Course avg. ≥ 8 Yellow: Course avg. ≥ 6 PY 362 Green: Course avg. ≥ 10 Yellow: Course avg. ≥ 8 PY 481/2 Green: Course avg. ≥ 12 (with no 1's) Yellow: Course avg. ≥ 10
+Sophomores Green: Course avg. ≥ 8 Yellow: Course avg. ≥ 6 Juniors Green: Course avg. ≥ 10 Yellow: Course avg. ≥ 8 Seniors Green: Course avg. ≥ 12 (with no 1's) Yellow: Course avg. ≥ 10